Transparency – Reporting Transfers of Value to Healthcare Professionals

 To comply with privacy obligations, the report may be amended from time to time.
 Any use or disclosure of the data by a third party is the responsibility of that third party, who must comply with the Australian Privacy Act 1988.

-The Celgene Transparency report for the period 1 October 2015 to 30 April 2016 is available below.
-This report will be available for at least 3 years from the date of publication.
+The Celgene transparency reports are available below.
+Reports will remain available for three years from the date of publication.